railsuser2014/openobject-doc-book-en/source/technical_guide/account_analytic_plans.rst

         Eric
         Fabien

   Here, we have two plans: Projects and Salesman.
 An invoice line must be able to write analytic entries in the 2 plans: SubProj 1.1 and Fabien.
-  The amount can also be splitted.
+The amount can also be split.
 The following example is for an invoice that touches the two subproject and assigned to one salesman:

   Plan1:
       SubProject 1.1 : 50%